 Past events have been held at the “Science Museum” in London / “Contemporary Textile Studio” in Toronto, Canada and M&S/ Oxfam "SHWOP" event Dray Walk Gallery in East London.
 She has also held youth workshops in the “Osteroy Museum” and “Gjerdet Museum” in Norway and the "KCP Youth Centre" in London.

-She continues to be a mentor on the "Kering Award for Sustainability" for the Center For Sustainability / LCF since the project began in 2015.
-Alongside "Sustainable Angle" co-founder Amanda Johnston, Stella McCartney, McQueen , Brioni and Gucci all have participated in the 6 month student project where a 10,000 Euro prize and internship is awarded.
-McQueen and Pomellato are the companies looking for innovative sustainable solutions for 2018.
+She has been a mentor on the "Kering Award for Sustainability" for the Center For Sustainability / LCF since the project began in 2015 alongside "Sustainable Angle" co-founder Amanda Johnston.

-Previous mentoring includes the NIKE year long designing project for the "MAKING APP" and ongoing work with MA dissertation students at Istituto Marangoni.
+Previous mentoring includes the NIKE year long designing project for the "MAKING APP" and with MA dissertation students at Istituto Marangoni.

 MLH work is featured in the following published books: